 Monica Rico is CantoMundo Fellow and Macondista who grew up in Saginaw, Michigan.
 She is an MFA graduate of the University of Michigan’s Helen Zell Writers’ Program, winner of a Hopwood Graduate Poetry Award, a 2021 Ballard Spahr Prize for Poetry finalist, and 2021 winner of the Levis Prize in Poetry, selected by Kaveh Akbar.
 Monica is Program Manager & Editor-in-Chief for the Bear River Writers’ Conference.
-Monica’s first book, Pinion, is forthcoming from Four Way Books.

 The Annotated Nightstand: What Diane Seuss is Reading Now and Next